Kroc/pling-z80/docs/pling!.md

     ;
     echo add 1 2                # prints "3"

-Note how functions return values by evaluation.
-So long as a value is not being used as a parameter to a function call, it is returned from the function.

 Local variables (and constants) can be defined within functions and exist only within the function scope.
 The `get` function acts the same as `var`, defining the variable, but also retrieving the parameter at the same time.

     fn add :